The Power and Promise of Music

 - Designated as one of the "100 Best Values in Public Education" by Kiplinger's Personal Finance magazine, USC also ranks among U.S. News & World Report's best national public institutions.

-- The Princeton Review cites USC as one of its "100 Best Value Colleges for 2011."
+- The Princeton Review cites UofSC as one of its "100 Best Value Colleges for 2011."

 - The Carnegie Foundation for the Advancement of Teaching recognizes USC as an institution with "very high research activity."